 The Eastern world, such as India, teaches that instead of gasoline, you need to pour water into a fire that extinguishes it.
 This statement is based on the experience of spiritual wisdom and meditative practices.

-That essentially means that if you have been offended, you must not only observe your emotional state but also keep your mind above the situation.
-A balanced mind, in this case, can become a friend and won’t give anger a chance to push you towards words or actions, which would badly affect your future.
+That essentially means that if you have been offended, you must observe your emotional state and keep your mind above the situation.
+In this case, a balanced mind can become a friend and won’t give anger a chance to push you towards words or actions, which would badly affect your future.

 Some people might argue that they want to hit back at an offender because that action would teach the offender a lesson.
 Also, they would get the personal satisfaction of the protection themselves.
 However, this is a reaction of your ego; reality shows that hitting back does not make things better, only worse.